EbreoShielaMay/Ebreo-Shiela_May_L._OOP_finalProject/README.md

 D'Bookstore is a digital bookstore management system designed to streamline book purchases and enhance the shopping experience.
 The system allows users to:

-* :information_desk_person: Browse book categories, including physical books and eBooks.
+* :bookmark_tabs: Browse book categories, including physical books and eBooks.

-* Add books to a cart or purchase directly.
+* :shopping_cart: Add books to a cart or purchase directly.

-* Manage their wallet balance for seamless transactions.
+* :money_bag: Manage their wallet balance for seamless transactions.

-* View detailed purchase receipts for clarity and record-keeping.
+* :receipt: View detailed purchase receipts for clarity and record-keeping.

 This project aims to provide a user-friendly interface for book enthusiasts while integrating sustainable practices aligned with the Sustainable Development Goals (SDGs).

 ---

-## OOP Principles application
+## OOP Principles application :sparkles:
 This project employs Object-Oriented Programming (OOP) principles to ensure modularity, scalability, and maintainability:

 ### Encapsulation